Guruvendra-27/CyberSecurity/Cybersecurity-Projects/05-Incident-Response/Digital-Forensic/Memory-Acquisition/Procedure/Linux-Memory-Acquisition/Memory Acquisition on Linux Using AVML Tool.md

-# Memory Acquisition of Linux Using AVML Tool
+# Procedure: Memory Acquisition of Linux Using AVML Tool

 ### Introduction
 This guide outlines the steps to acquire memory from a Linux system using the AVML (Acquisition of Volatile Memory for Linux) tool.
 Memory acquisition is essential in forensic investigations to capture volatile data for analysis.